 We left the Esfahan city and headed to Kashan which was the garden city in Iran.
 It was (still is) famous for its gardens.
 Before that, we stopped at a unique red village in Iran, Abyaneh.
 It was indeed very different from other parts of Iran.
 The name of this place, Abyaneh, was derived from … Continue reading Abyaneh, The Unique Red Village; Kashan, The Garden City In Iran

 One thing about travelling is that you get to learn something new.
 If you visit a place with a long history, you’d probably feel that you are travelling back in time.
 Esfahan was indeed very modern in 2006 when we went there but the city also preserved a lot of historic architecture.
-When I was … Continue reading Walking Between History And Now
+When I was … Continue reading Walking Between The Past And The Present

 After our visit to the majestic Persepolis yesterday, we headed to Esfahan today.
 I didn’t expect much again as I am not a city person but when I got there, I was impressed and it became my favourite city in Iran.
 When you don’t have any expectations, you get surprises.
 Sheikh Lotfollah Mosque in Naqsh-e … Continue reading My Favourite City In Iran, Esfahan